applicaster/developer.applicaster.com/book/getting-started/zapp-plugins.md

 **3. Build your app and download the development project**

 In order to enable the plugin developer to develop the plugin in the most realistic environment, we have created the *Zapp development project*.
-Follow [this](/getting-started/download-development-project.md) guide to build your app and generate the development project.
+Follow the guide to build your app and generate the development project, [for more details](/getting-started/download-development-project.md).

 **4. Finalize your plugin, test it, and publish the final version**